 Gibraltar has numerous positive attributes as a financial centre, amongst them, a common law legal system and a highly competent and efficient regulatory system.
 Its currency is the Gibraltar pound, issued by the Government of Gibraltar and is legal tender alongside Bank of England banknotes.
 Gibraltar offers a competitive tax system for individuals and companies to operate in and continues to be positively reviewed by such organisations as the IMF and OECD.

 The jurisdiction boasts a flourishing economy with its core industries of Legal & Financial Services, Shipping, Online Gaming and Tourism providing long term GDP growth above 7% (10% in 2015).
 International businesses have recognised that, considering its size, Gibraltar is an efficient, highly regulated and Internationally tax compliant jurisdiction offering speed to market and access to pragmatic key decision makers.
-Gibraltar has a strong regulatory environment overseen by the Financial Services Commission (FSC), which is a wholly independent authority and has resemblance to the Financial Services Authority (FSA) in the UK.
+Gibraltar has a strong regulatory environment overseen by the Financial Services Commission (FSC).
 At the same time Gibraltar provides an attractive fiscal environment for residents and corporates.